Austin Gallery

 Cons

-The ONEWISH is the pick for people who care most about warm, dimmable light.
-Its calling card is a dedicated 2700K color temperature — the warm end of the scale — paired with full dimming across the whole range.
-That is the exact combination that makes a lamp gentle at night: warm light disrupts your body's natural wind-down toward sleep far less than a cool blue-white, and full dimming lets you drop the level right down for the final stretch of reading.
+The Lepro is the pick for people who care most about warm, dimmable light.
+Its calling card is the combination that makes a lamp gentle at night: a selectable warm color setting paired with touch dimming that takes the 750-lumen output right down to a soft glow.
+Warm light disrupts your body's natural wind-down toward sleep far less than a cool blue-white, and dimming lets you drop the level for the final stretch of reading.

-Why warm-and-dimmable matters: evening reading is easiest on the eyes — and on your sleep — when the light is warm (roughly 2700–3000K) and dimmed low.
-This lamp is built around exactly that, rather than treating it as one mode among many.
+Why warm-and-dimmable matters: evening reading is easiest on the eyes, and on your sleep, when the light is warm (roughly 2700–3000K) and dimmed low.
+This lamp is built around exactly that, from Lepro, an LED-lighting specialist with a full catalog behind it rather than a single rotating listing.

 Also Great